JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 Already, we can begin to see how the layering of simple logic - even repetitive logic - can lead to some very dense and not-so-intuitive code that has to process it all.
 And, all of this code is made simply to find the right schedule and deductions - there's no actual calculation taking place, since by the end of the `selectTaxRateSchedule()` function we've merely passed a class that contains (some of) the information needed to calculate the user's tax burden.
 Furthermore, in isolation, it is all but impossible to understand what `selectTaxRateSchedule()` is even doing - though obvious names for functions and variables are used, some values aren't stored (and thus aren't labeled), and the purpose of most of the contained functions remains obscure until they are discovered and inspected.
 A programmer who hasn't seen this program would need time to unwind every function and learn about what's happening, and how, before they could make changes.

 Lastly, essentially all of these logical decisions are subject to change over time.
-Tax brackets are adjusted, tax rates can be changed by legislatures, standard deductions can be altered, itemized deductions can be created or eliminated, filing statuses could be invented...
+Tax brackets are adjusted, tax rates can be changed by legislation, standard deductions can be altered, itemized deductions can be created or eliminated, filing statuses could be invented...
 To keep this calculator up to date means constantly revisiting the application, rewriting functions, updating stored values, and then going through the standard testing/QA/deployment processes, regardless of the scope of the change.
-Quite the headache!
+Quite the headache, particularly for something that's ostensibly quite simple.

 ---